 The holidays are over.
-The glitter has settled, the last of the leftovers are gone, and now we’re left with the quiet, persistent gray of a Pacific Northwest winter.
-For many, this time of year brings a societal pressure to “get back on track.”
+The glitter has settled, the last leftovers are gone, and now we’re left with the quiet, persistent gray of a Pacific Northwest winter.
+For many, this time brings societal pressure to “get back on track.”
 But for Autistic and ADHD (AuDHD) adults, especially in Oregon and Washington, the call for a “fresh start” can feel less like an invitation and more like an impossible demand.

 If your brain feels stuck in neutral, you’re not alone.
-The shift from the high-dopamine, structured chaos of the holidays back to the unstructured gloom of winter can wreak havoc on AuDHD executive function.
+The shift from the high-dopamine, structured chaos of the holidays back to the unstructured gloom of winter can wreak havoc on AuDHD executive function (the brain’s planning and management system).

 The Post-Holiday Executive Function Debt

-Executive functions are the brain’s management system—they control task initiation, planning, emotional regulation, and working memory.
+Executive functions control task initiation, planning, emotional regulation, and working memory.
 For AuDHDers, this system runs on a different operating system.
-The holidays, with their altered routines and intense sensory input, often force us to borrow energy from the future.
+The holidays, with their altered routines and intense sensory input, force us to borrow energy from the future.
 By late January, that bill comes due.

 This isn’t laziness or a lack of willpower.
 It’s a genuine depletion of cognitive and emotional resources.
-The internal battery is low, and the external environment—damp, dark, and quiet—offers little to recharge it.
-Pushing through this state can lead directly to overwhelm or shutdown.
+The internal battery is low, and the external environment offers little to recharge it.
+Pushing through this state leads directly to overwhelm or shutdown.

 Why This Time of Year Hits Differently

-- Sensory Overload: Crowded stores, loud gatherings, and unfamiliar foods can overwhelm our processing systems.
+- Sensory Overload: Crowded stores, loud gatherings, and unfamiliar foods overwhelm our processing systems.

 - Social Burnout: The demand for constant interaction and masking our authentic selves is profoundly draining.

-- Routine Disruption: Our carefully constructed schedules, which help us self-regulate, are often thrown out the window.
+- Routine Disruption: Our carefully constructed schedules, which help us self-regulate, get thrown out the window.

-This prolonged strain can push us into a state that looks and feels a lot like autistic burnout, where even the simplest tasks feel monumental.
-Add the short days and endless rain of a typical Oregon or Washington winter, and it’s a perfect storm for feeling stuck.
+This prolonged strain can push us into a state that looks a lot like autistic burnout.
+Even the simplest tasks feel monumental.
+Add short days and endless PNW rain, and it’s a perfect storm for feeling stuck.

 Ditching the All-or-Nothing Reset

 The pressure to launch into ambitious New Year’s resolutions is a trap.
-For brains wired for all-or-nothing thinking, the expectation of creating a perfect, color-coded new life overnight is a recipe for failure.
+For brains wired for all-or-nothing thinking, the expectation of creating a perfect new life overnight is a recipe for failure.
 When we can’t meet that impossible standard, we often abandon the effort entirely.

-Instead, let’s aim for a low-demand reset.
-This isn’t about massive change; it’s about gently and compassionately creating scaffolding to support your executive functions while they recover.
+Instead, aim for a low-demand reset.
+This isn’t about massive change.
+It’s about gently creating scaffolding to support your executive functions while they recover.

 A Gentle Guide to Finding Your Footing